spburtsev/vim-essentials/README.md

 # vim-essentials
-Essential configuration files for nvim, ideavim, and vim for vscode
+Essential configuration files for neovim, ideavim, and vim for vscode